IanHopkinson/ihutilities/README.md

 # TODO

-* Don't create a sqlite file if read_db doesn't find a database to read
+* Use setup and teardown on a per test basis for test_db_utils

 * Merge read_es functions into db_utils
 * read_es could do with returning search metadata